masuidrive/node-mysql/README.md

 Now It can execute query and get results.
 It don't have error handling.

-I'll work for error handling, prepared statement, Spec tests.
+I'll work for error/timeout handling, prepared statements, more and more tests.

 # Example